felickz/codeql-report/README.md

 In this example, the felickz/codeql-report action is used from the `main` branch directly.
 The report is run every 6 hours via cron schedule.

 The github-token input is required for the felickz/codeql-report action.
-It uses the GITHUB_TOKEN secret, which would need to have `metadata:read` and `actions:read` permissions for your organization.
+It uses the GITHUB_TOKEN secret, which would need to have `metadata:read` and `actions:read` permissions for your organization for any private repos.

 The `upload-artfact` action is used to create the CSV attached to the action workflow summary.

 ## Inputs
 ### github-token
 Required The GitHub token to authenticate and pull CodeQL Action workflow status with.
-Needs to have `metadata:read` and `actions:read` permissions for your organization.
+Needs to have `metadata:read` and `actions:read` permissions for your organization's private repos.
 ### organization
 Optional The GitHub Organization.
 Defaults to the current Organization.